13 Places to Visit in Nairobi + First Visit Tips!

 12. Visit Hell’s Gate National Park

-Hours: Daily 6am to 6pm.
-Entrance Fee $30 USD for Adults & $20 for ages 3-18 years. $5 less in low season.
+Open Daily 6am to 6pm.
+Entrance $30 USD for Adults & $20 for ages 3-18 years. $5 less in low season.

-Overnight camping is available.
+Overnight camping.
 Guided Tours from $50 USD.

 Daily Car Rental USD $150+ Self-Drive in Park.